-5.4 County and/or township assessors or their designee shall provide to the appellant’s and the Board of Review copies of any and all rebuttal evidence at least 5 business days prior to the hearing date.
+5.4 County and/or Township Assessors or their designee shall provide copies of any and all rebuttal evidence to the Appellants and the Board of Review at least five (5) business days prior to the hearing date.

-7.2 Power of the Board of Review during hearings:
+7.2 Power of the Board of Review during hearings

 In connection with any proceeding, the board shall have full authority to: